k-girish/ml-practice-notes/README.md

-# Machine Learning Practice Examples and Notes
+# Machine Learning and Deep Learning Practice Examples and Notes
 By Girish Kumar